 1.2.8.
 Insert the SD card

-Todo: Insert the SD card
+Insert the SD card

 1.3.
 Bootmode Switch

-The table and screenshot below list all Boot modes available on the Gemstone O1 development board.
-This section explains the installation process for the SD card, while the eMMC (embedded disk on the board) usage will be covered in later sections.
+is used to determine how and where (from which disk) the system will boot when power is first applied to the board, or for purposes such as during software development.
+The table and screenshot below list all the Boot modes available on the Gemstone O1 development board.
+This section explains the installation process for the SD card, while the use of eMMC (embedded disk on the board) will be discussed in later sections.
+The SD card is often preferred for quick testing and development activities due to its convenience, but data loss can occur in systems with vibration.
+If you plan to use the board on a moving platform, eMMC is more suitable.

-Todo: Bootmode switch image
+Bootmode switch

-Boot modeImageDescription
+Boot mode

 SD card